- Project Leader : Zhang Lei

-From the architect.
+Text description provided by the architects.
 The project - a 200 square meter small chapel, is located in Wanjing Garden along Nanjing’s Riverfront.
 Hosted by priests from Nanjing Union Theological Seminary, it supports religious activities like worship and wedding services.
 This wood and steel structured chapel has gentle exterior shape as well as strong interior space infused with mysterious religious power.
 Its plain material doesn’t fail in expressing the delicate construction logic.

 The earliest and fundamental church space has two interrelated tendencies- Center and depth.
 Both the centrality from the Pantheon and the deep axis of the Basilica was inherited in the early Christian Architecture.
 The central and axial symmetry of church space became less prominent during the Modernism period, which was closely related to the Protectants’ rejection of Catholic Hierarchy.